Translate

 Rizpah's Witness Part One

-Pictured above we see a blessed woman of God named Rizpah (defined as a hot coal) who like Mary as the mother of Jesus caused nations to remember that her innocent son died for the sins of the people.
-I pray in Jesus name we all can be like Rizpah and Mary as a hot coal to spark people to remember that the innocent Lamb of God, the Lord Jesus Christ, died on the cross for our sins.
-Brother Bob like Rizpah says to anyone reading this forevermore, remember that innocent Jesus died for you on the cross to remove your sins forevermore.
-Right now we all should worship and thank the Lord Jesus for removing our sins by shedding His own blood at the cross of Calvary.
-Today friend get saved and give your life to the Lord Jesus Christ by saying Jesus is God and believing in your heart that Jesus died for you and rose again.
+Pictured above we see a blessed woman of God named Rizpah (defined as a hot coal) who like Mary as the mother of Jesus sparked nations to remember that her two innocent sons died for the sins of the people.
+I pray in Jesus name we all can be like Rizpah and Mary as a hot coal to spark people to remember that the innocent Lamb of God, the Lord Jesus Christ, died on the cross of Calvary for our sins.
+Brother Bob like Rizpah says to anyone reading this remember that innocent Jesus died for you on the cross to remove your sins forevermore.
+Right now we all should worship and thank the Lord Jesus for removing our sins with His precious shed blood at the cross of Calvary.
+Get saved, repent, decide to stop sinning, confess that Jesus is God, and believe the gospel that Jesus died on the cross for you, was buried, and rose again.

 Then after King Saul died, the Gibeonites that survived by escaping safely to the mountains, asked King David for seven of King Saul's innocent sons to be hanged to death because of Saul's refusal to obey Joshua's covenant to not harm the Gibeonites.
 King David agreed to the Gibeonites' request and delivered seven innocent sons of King Saul to the Gibeonites to be slain.
 Rizpah was the mother of two of Saul's slain sons named Armoni and Mephibosheth and spent months protecting the slain sons' bodies from the birds of the air by day and the beasts of the field by night.

-The story about Rizpah's witness is found at 2 Samuel 21 and says Then there was a famine in the days of David three years, year after year and David enquired of the Lord.
-And the Lord answered, it is for Saul, and for his bloody house, because he slew the Gibeonites.
+The story about Rizpah's witness is found at 2 Samuel 21:1 and says Then there was a famine in the days of David three years, year after year; and David enquired of the Lord.
+And the Lord answered, It is for Saul, and for his bloody house, because he slew the Gibeonites.
 You see a famine for three years occurred because Saul disobeyed Joshua's treaty to not harm the Gibeonites made in the name of the Lord.
 Pictured above we see that the lying Gibeonites tricked Joshua into making a peace treaty to not harm the Gibeonites.

 The story of how the Gibeonites tricked Joshua can be found at Joshua 9.
 After Joshua came across the Jordan river, went around Jericho seven times causing the walls of Jericho to fall down, and defeated Ai, pictured above there was a bunch of people up in Gibeah who put on old raggedy clothes, old worn out shoes, and brought mouldy bread, acting like they'd been walking for hundreds of miles.
 The Gibeonites met Joshua and said we've traveled a long distance with worn out shoes, worn out clothes, and mouldy bread.
 The Gibeonites said Joshua please don't kill us and make peace with us.

 The bible warns us to be careful about making vows, promises, and oaths in the name of the Lord.
-James 5:12 says But above all things my brethren, swear not neither by heaven, neither by the earth, neither by any other oath; but let your yea be yea and your nay nay, lest ye fall into condemnation.
-Matthew 5:34 also says But I say unto you, swear not at all, neither by heaven; for it is God's throne; Nor by the earth, for it is His footstool; neither by Jerusalem, for it is the city of the great king; Neither shalt thou swear by thy head, because thou canst not make one hair white or black.
-But let your communication be Yea, Yea, Nay, Nay, for whatsoever is more than these cometh of evil.
+James 5:12 says But above all things, my brethren, swear not, neither by heaven, neither by the earth, neither by any other oath: but let your yea be yea; and your nay, nay; lest ye fall into condemnation.
+Matthew 5:34 says But I say unto you, Swear not at all; neither by heaven; for it is God's throne: Nor by the earth; for it is His footstool: neither by Jerusalem; for it is the city of the great King; Neither shalt thou swear by thy head, because thou canst not make one hair white or black.
+But let your communication be, Yea, Yea; Nay, Nay: for whatsoever is more than these cometh of evil.

 Joshua promised a bunch of enemies named the Gibeonites that they could dwell in the land peaceably, carry on their own ways, and do their own culture.
 After Joshua discovered that he was tricked into a peace treaty with these lying Gibeonites who lived in the land without traveling a long distance, Joshua and the Israelites threatened to harm the Gibeonites.
-The Gibeonites replied and said Joshua spare our lives and let us be your water bearers and wood hewers.
-This sounded good to Joshua, as Joshua became proud and was glad to allow the Gibeonites to live as his slaves, but this was not God's will.
+The Gibeonites replied and said Joshua spare our lives and let us be your wood hewers and water bearers.
+This sounded good to Joshua, where Joshua became proud and was glad to allow the Gibeonites to live as his slaves, but this was not God's will.

-Now after Saul was killed by the Philistines, the surviving Gibeonites reminded the next King David that a famine was occurring for three years because Saul had violated Joshua''s peace treaty made in the name of the Lord with the Gibeonites.
-2 Samuel 21:3 goes on to say Wherefore David said unto the Gibeonites, What shall I do for you? and wherewith shall I make the atonement that ye may bless the inheritance of the Lord?
-And the Gibeonites said unto him, we will have no silver nor gold of Saul, nor of his house., neither for us shalt thou kill any man in Israel.
+Now after Saul was killed by the Philistines, the surviving Gibeonites reminded the next King who was David that a famine was occurring for three years because Saul had violated Joshua's peace treaty made in the name of the Lord with the Gibeonites.
+2 Samuel 21:3 goes on to say Wherefore David said unto the Gibeonites, What shall I do for you? and wherewith shall I make the atonement, that ye may bless the inheritance of the Lord?
+And the Gibeonites said unto him, We will have no silver nor gold of Saul, nor of his house; neither for us shalt thou kill any man in Israel.
 And he said, What ye shall say, that will I do for you.

-2 Samuel 21:8 goes on to say But the king took the two sons of Rizpah, the daughter of Aiah whom she bare unto Saul, Armoni and the older Mephibosheth (uncle to the younger Mephibosheth who was Jonathan's son whose life was spared) and the five sons of Michal the daughter of Saul whom she brought up for Adriel the son of Barzilai the Meholathite.
-And he delivered them into the hands of the Gibeonites and they hanged them in the hill before the Lord, and they fell all seven together and were put to death in the days of harvest, in the first days in the beginning of barley harvest.
+2 Samuel 21:8 goes on to say But the king took the two sons of Rizpah the daughter of Aiah, whom she bare unto Saul, Armoni and (the older) Mephibosheth (uncle to the younger Mephibosheth who was Jonathan's son whose life was spared); and the five sons of Michal the daughter of Saul, whom she brought up for Adriel the son of Barzillai the Meholathite: And he delivered them into the hands of the Gibeonites, and they hanged them in the hill before the Lord: and they fell all seven together, and were put to death in the days of harvest, in the first days, in the beginning of barley harvest.

 Notice that when people lie and sin, innocent people are harmed.
-Because the Gibeonites lied to Joshua, Saul killed the Gibeonites, and David was proud and arrogant to allow the Gibeonites to be his slaves, Rizpah became a victim of vengeance as her innocent sons were killed because of the sins of the people.
-The innocent Son of God Jesus our Lord was also killed because of the sins of the people.
+Because the Gibeonites lied to Joshua, Saul killed the Gibeonites, David was proud and arrogant to allow the Gibeonites to be his slaves, and Rizpah became a victim of vengeance when her innocent sons were killed because of the sins of the people.
+The innocent Son of God Jesus also was killed on the cross of Calvary because of the sins of the people.

-But, the one bright blessing in all these stories is how Rizpah made a vigil and stayed by her slain sons for months, protecting them from the birds and the animals requesting a burial, making King David and the people feel guilty and remember that innocent boys were killed because of the sins of the people.
+But the one bright blessing in all these stories is how Rizpah made a vigil (stayed awake while she watched and prayed) by her slain sons for months, protecting them from the birds of the air by day and the beasts of the field by night.
+Rizpah requested a burial and made King David and the people feel guilty and remember that innocent boys were killed because of the sins of the people.
 Because of Rizpah, David repented of his sins, gathered the bones of the seven slain sons of Saul along with Saul and Jonathan's bones and buried Saul and Jonathan.

 I pray in Jesus name that anyone reading this bible study can be like Rizpah and cause people to remember that the Lord Jesus was the innocent Son of God that died for the sins of the people.
-May we all like Rizpah live daily in the shadow of the cross of an innocent son of God like our Lord Jesus.
+May we all be like Rizpah and live daily in the shadow of the cross of the innocent Son of God who is our Lord Jesus.
+Tell people everywhere to daily remember Jesus Christ crucified and praise Jesus for dying on the cross for all sinners.
+Every day tell the devil I am crucified with Jesus Christ and all my fears and troubles have disappeared because Jesus destroyed them at the cross of Calvary.

-Lord Jesus, please keep the cross ever before our eyes that the cross might lead us, direct us, and guide us to repent and follow in the way you'd have us to go.
-May we all like Rizpah do our best to show lost sinners the Lord Jesus as the innocent Son of God hanging upon a cross for the sins of the people.
-As a result, lost sinners will repent, finding the way to forgiveness and eternal life, realizing like King David the error of their ways.
+Lord Jesus please keep the cross ever before our eyes that the cross might lead us, direct us, and guide us to repent and follow in the way you'd have us to go.
+May we all be like Rizpah and do our best to show lost sinners that the Lord Jesus is the innocent Son of God that hung upon a cross to remove the sins of the people.
+This will save lost sinners everywhere and allow them to overcome the troubles of this world.
+James 5:19 says Brethren, if any of you do err from the truth, and one convert him; Let him know, that he which converteth the sinner from the error of his way, shall save a soul from death, and shall hide a multitude of sins.

 No comments: